PhoenixAceVFX/Linux-Screenshot-AIO/README.md

 Complex scripts that have a wide spectrum of support for image uploading
 Issues can be used to request more support or to report issues/bugs

-# DO YOU WANT TO USE THIS ON YOUR HOST?!
+# DO YOU WANT TO USE THIS?!
 Go right ahead!
 It's BSD-2 so all I ask is that you credit me :D
 If you want to you can open an issue with the api url and the "auth" identifier
 - Doing this is considered requesting me to add a version on here for your host